-As part of your safari we offer the option to go over to exotic Zanzibar Island for a 4-night stay in bed and breakfast accommodation.
-Three nights are spent in beach bungalows to the north of the island and then one night is spent in a lodge in the traditional ancient capital, Stone Town.
+As part of your safari we spend three nights in beach bungalows to the north of the island and then one night is spent in a lodge in the traditional ancient capital, Stone Town.
 We also organise a spice tour which provides a fun and fascinating glimpse of the history of the island.
 We visit the ruins of the Maharubi palace and plantations where exclusive fruits and spices are grown, the island's history being based around the spice trade.
 Otherwise the time on the island is yours to relax, enjoy the beach, warm waters and fresh seafood.
 There is a scuba diving centre beside the bungalows and snorkeling is also easily arranged from here.